Jabari Smith Jr.: Player profile

-Standing at 6 feet and 11 inches (2.11 meters) with a 7–1 feet wingspan and weighing 220 pounds (100 kilograms), Smith predominately plays the power forward position.
+Standing at 6 feet and 11 inches (2.11 meters) with a 7'1" feet (2.16 meters) wingspan and weighing 220 pounds (100 kilograms), Smith predominately plays the power forward position.
 Smith's length makes him a versatile player on both offense and defense.
 He often utilizes jab-steps to help create space for his jump shot and has range out to the three-point line, shooting 42% from three-point range in college.
 On defense, he is mobile on the perimeter and physical inside, making him a candidate to defend big men but also switch comfortably onto guards.
 Smith was noted for his defensive instincts and quick hands, averaging a block and a steal per game in college.
 Many sources and scouts have compared his play making style to other big men such as Rashard Lewis, Chris Bosh, Michael Porter Jr. and Kevin Durant.

 Scouts noted that Smith's main weakness on offense entering the draft is his ball handling, as he oftentimes struggles to generate offense off of the dribble.